Stories About Making Money (1)

 To my surprise, Taxi Uncle revealed that he had made around $160,000 from the market's recent upturn.
 I was taken abackâhere was a taxi driver who had made such a significant sum in just a few months.
 Intrigued, I probed further, asking about his investment strategy.
 Did he hold long-term stocks or receive dividends?
 How did he decide when to enter and exit the market?

 His response surprised me.
 He explained that he didn't hold any stocks long-term and didn't believe in dividend-paying companies.
 In his view, stock prices fluctuate too much, and there's no guarantee that dividends will continue or that a business will even last.
 Companies, he said, can face downturns, mismanagement, or disruptions.
-He then asked me to consider how the composition of stock indices has changed over timeâan interesting perspective I hadn't thought about.
+He then asked me to survey how the composition of stocks in the stock indices had changed over timeâan interesting perspective I hadn't thought about.

 Curious, I asked why he chose to invest during the SARS outbreak and what his general approach was, given that he usually kept his money idle in the bank.
 He countered with a thought-provoking question: "How often do you hear about a retail investor making such a sum of money in just a few months?
 And how long do you think it would take the average person to save $160,000?"